coolbromcdude/groot/README.md

 Groot can generate all kinds of test data, fast, in large quantities and in multiple formats.

-* Create custom JSON formatted schemas and generate data
+* Define custom schemas to form the test data
-* Output large amounts of data to storage quickly
+* Output test data in multiple formats

 ## Setup